midhunkalarikkal/FullDomain/Notes/js.md

 `Scope chain`
 -------------
-Chain of the lexical environment and its lexical environment of parent

-If the js engine does not find any variable in the local memory it will move to the lexical scope , this continue until it find the value or null
+The scope chain is the series of lexical environments used to resolve variable identifiers.
+When a variable is not found in the current (local) scope, the JavaScript engine looks up the outer (parent) lexical environments one by one, forming a chain — until it finds the variable or reaches the global scope.

 `Block scope`